-Whether or not a broken or damaged oven will be covered under your insurance policy depends on the coverage you have and how it became broken.
+Whether or not a broken or damaged oven will be covered under your insurance policy depends on the coverage you have and how the oven was broken.

-If your oven becomes damaged or suddenly stops working, the question is, will your home insurance cover it or will you be left paying out of pocket?
+If your oven becomes damaged or suddenly stops working, will your home insurance cover it or will you be left paying out of pocket?

 Like the answer to 99% of general insurance questions, the answer is, it depends!
-Here's everything you need to know about potential coverage if your oven is damaged or broken.
+Here's everything you need to know about potential coverage if your oven is damaged or broken, presented by

 Does homeowners insurance cover a broken or damaged oven?

 In rare cases, yes.
 In most cases, no.

 The best way to check if your oven is covered is by checking your coverage overview.
 It will detail the

 listed perilsand general exclusions of your policy.
 If your oven was broken by one of the listed perils, you will be covered.

 However, if it isn't listed and you don't have additional